replikativ/datahike-postgres/README.md

 [![Clojars Project](http://clojars.org/io.replikativ/datahike-postgres/latest-version.svg)](http://clojars.org/io.replikativ/datahike-postgres)

-You can use the postgres backend now using the keyword `:pg` in the backend
+After including the datahike API and the datahike-postgres namespace, you can use the Postgres backend now using the keyword `:pg`

 ```clojure
 (ns project.core